Kermini/cs499-eportfolio/index.md

 # Koda Ermini — CS-499 ePortfolio

+I am a Computer Science student at Southern New Hampshire University with a strong foundation in **software development, algorithms, and databases**.
+My academic work has emphasized building secure, maintainable applications and applying innovative techniques to solve real-world problems.
+This portfolio highlights my growth as a developer, my ability to enhance and refine projects, and my readiness to contribute to the technology field as a professional.

 Welcome to my Computer Science Capstone ePortfolio.
 This site presents my enhanced artifacts in **Software Engineering & Design**, **Algorithms & Data Structures**, and **Databases**, along with reflections and a professional self-assessment.

 ## Professional Self-Assessment